-- explains how your product solves customers’ problems or improves their situation (relevancy),
+- Relevancy.
+Explain how your product solves customers’ problems or improves their situation.

-- tells the ideal customer why they should buy from you and not from the competition (unique differentiation).
+- Differentiation.
+Tell the ideal customer why they should buy from you and not from the competition.

 Revenue-focused marketing automation & sales effectiveness solutions unleash collaboration throughout the revenue cycle

-Use the right language
+Use the right language for your value proposition.

-What the value proposition is NOT
+What the value proposition is not

 It’s not a slogan or a catch phrase.
 This is not a value proposition: